flannimal3000/yield_curve/README.md

 Pretty limited predictive insight.
 Given the stochastic nature of the data, the 'best' AR results achieved basically by straightlining forward recent observations.<br>
 * `Autogressive integrated moving average (ARIMA)`:<br>
 Incremental improvements over simple AR model, although also pretty uninformative, beyond confirming that recent results are a good starting point for predictions.<br>
-* `Random forest`: Works well on certain parts of the test data, poorly on others; probably needs more robust data to deliver better regression results.
-More preprocessing required to squeeze out performance.<br>
+* `Random forest`: Works well on certain parts of the test data, poorly on others; more preprocessing/feature engineering is required to squeeze out more predictive performance.<br>
-* `Recurrent neural net (LSTM)`: Most promising modeling choice, although easy to overfit.
+* `Recurrent neural net (LSTM)`: Most promising model choice, although easy to overfit.
 Able to pick up on short-term patterns in trajectory changes and runs that occur in the historical observations.<br>
 <br>

 ### Univariate vs. Multivariate approaches